rholder/laptop-sleep-tool/README.md

 ```

 ## References
-* There is a permanent battery drain fix noted here: https://www.reddit.com/8b6eci/comment/dx4ftc5
+* There is a permanent battery drain fix noted [here](https://www.reddit.com/8b6eci/comment/dx4ftc5).
-* These are the official power states from the Linux kernel: https://www.kernel.org/doc/Documentation/power/states.txt
+* These are the official power states from the [Linux kernel documentation](https://www.kernel.org/doc/Documentation/power/states.txt).

 ## License
 `laptop-sleep-tool` is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).